 - Punitive damages

-The judge may also order that the defendant pay attorney’s fees and that plaintiff be reinstated in his/her job.14
+The judge may also order that the defendant pay attorney’s fees and that the person be given his or her job back after being wrongfully terminated.14

 Plaintiffs in a wrongful termination case can sue for all the money plus interest they would have received had they not been fired, such as: